 by Mike Ratliff

-“I came to cast fire on the earth, and would that it were already kindled!
-I have a baptism to be baptized with, and how great is my distress until it is accomplish” (Luke 12:49-51 ESV)
+49 “I have come to cast fire upon the earth; and how I wish it were already kindled!
+50 But I have a baptism to undergo, and how distressed I am until it is accomplished!
+Luke 12:49-50 (NASB)

 Jesus came to cast fire on the earth.
 This statement by our Lord is speaking of judgment.
 John the Baptist made the following statement about Jesus Christ.